New Orleans Arrival

 You’ll probably need a quick rest before heading out the door again to dinner.
 Make your way back to your hotel, freshen up or take a quick nap, and get ready for some delicious New Orleans cuisine!

-You can't be in New Orleans and not treat yourself to scrumptious seafood!
+You can’t visit New Orleans and not treat yourself to seafood!
 Swing by Acme Oyster House and have a po-boy or a fried seafood dinner platter.
-If you've never had a raw oyster and feel up to the challenge (and trust us, its worth it!), Acme is the place to go.
-Don't worry, even if you're not a seafood fan, there is something for everyone at this low-key French Quarter spot.
+If you’ve never had a raw oyster and feel up to the challenge (and trust us, its worth it!), Acme is the place to go.
+Don’t worry, even if you’re not a seafood fan, there is something for everyone at this low-key French Quarter spot.

 Looking for some after dinner entertainment?
 Stop by Frenchman Street in the Marigny where you’ll find bars like Café Brasil, Snug Harbor, d.b.a., and the Spotted Cat.
 These bars offer great live music every night of the week and best of all, they don’t charge a cover fee so you can hop from place to place without having to worry about spending too much money.